Ryan McMahon Preview, Player Props: Rockies vs. Giants

-Ryan McMahon, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the San Francisco Giants, with Kyle Harrison on the hill, September 8 at 10:15 PM ET.
+Ryan McMahon, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the hill, September 9 at 9:05 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Diamondbacks.
+He had a hitless performance in his last game (0-for-2) against the Diamondbacks.

 Ryan McMahon Game Info & Props vs. the Giants